H0sCh13/ShortCommands/README.md

 - list process (tasklist)
 - kill process (tasklist /F /PID [PROCESS])
+- clear terminal (cls)

+Docstrings:

+- help [Keyword] (help function on all keywords with additional Information about the chosen Command)

-While killing processes it is also possible to kill a certain process without having to type in the file extension in Powershell, since it is already implemented in the code, although beforehand the path needs to be configured.
+While killing processes it is also possible to kill a certain process without having to type in the file extension in Powershell, since it is already implemented in the code, although the path needs to be configured beforehand to function properly.